Adam Ezra Group

 The professionally recorded “Live Alone: The Bastard Of Belgium!” is on sale but is also very near sold out.

-2006 shows no sign of Parker slowing down with the haunting new song “2000 Funerals” released as a one-off single only in downloadable form on itunes and emusic.
+2006 showed no sign of Parker slowing down with the haunting new song “2000 Funerals” released as a one-off single only in downloadable form on itunes and emusic.

 New GP tunes are being tried regularly out at his solo shows and a new album can’t be far behind!